7RU7H/Archive/Brain-Hacking/Talk-Notes/Survival-Heuristics.md

 	- Excessive comparison to the abstract **entirely unknowable** universal actuality
 - **Trends are Always about past!**
 	- Do not depend on trends
-	- Cause in terms of probablity does not really affect the subsequent output
+	- Cause in terms of probability does not really affect the subsequent output
 	- Observe and analyse the small indicators of change
 	- Observe the present very careful
-	- Non-obvious indicators of whatever phenonmenon, continues to link to larger phenonmena you are observing
+	- Non-obvious indicators of whatever phenomenon, continues to link to larger phenomena you are observing
 - **Most Things Don't Happen by Chance**
 	- Random cluster exists, but is clusters are still patterns
 	- "*Chance*" must be exchange for phase for "I do not understand the causality chain"
-	- Respect Exponential Causility and it is related to expoential functions
+	- Respect Exponential Causality and it is related to exponential functions
 	- Linear thinking, does not factor the multiplicity of causality links from one point.
 - **Worst Case Scenarios Happen**
 	- Worst case actually happen conflated it with unlikely and not impossible
-	- Probability of something occurring is independent from th econsequences to that event may have
+	- Probability of something occurring is independent from the consequences to that event may have
 - **When You're Explaining You're Losing**
 	- Act of explaining is counter-productive, especially in argument
-	- Compelling examples and stories are better, rather than rely only on technical explaination
+	- Compelling examples and stories are better, rather than rely only on technical explanation
 - **You Never Run out of Bullets**
 	- Linear thinking does not account for some *"accountables"*
 	- Life happens, stuff happens people will keep going however